-Senior Counsel Paul Gallagher said the existence of such contracts had previously been denied by the Quinns.
+Senior Counsel Paul Gallagher also wants the court to consider new evidence of control over companies previously denied by the Quinns.

 Ms Justice Dunne described the new evidence as of great concern, and told the Quinns' new legal team to concentrate on compliance issues rather than historical issues in the case.